Crime Mob (album)

 Crime Mob is the self-titled debut album by Atlanta rap group Crime Mob.
-It produced three singles, "Knuck If You Buck", "Stilettos (Pumps)" and "I'll Beat Yo Azz", with music videos shot for all of them.
+It produced three singles, "Knuck If You Buck", "Stilettos (Pumps)", and "I'll Beat Yo Azz", with music videos shot for all of them.
 "Knuck If You Buck" was certified Platinum by the RIAA in June 2006.
+The album peaked at #90 on the Billboard 200.